Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: A Two-Stage Algorithm

 In the case of a small $\rho > 0$, we expect spectral clustering to continue to work well for estimating $\bz^{\star}$, provided it exhibits a certain level of \emph{stability} to the additional ``noise'' induced by $\rho$.
 Our later analysis in Section \ref{subsec:init} shows that this is indeed the case.

 The overall initialization scheme is detailed in Algorithm \ref{alg: specc}.
 There are two subtleties in this algorithm.
 First, instead of applying spectral clustering to $\barA$, we apply it to a {trimmed version}, $\tau(\barA)$, which is obtained by setting the ``larger-than-average'' entries of $\barA$ to zero.
-As shown in Section \ref{subsec:init}, such a trimming operation can significantly improve the concentration of $\bar A$, especially when the signal-to-noise ratio is low.
-The second subtlety is a computational one: since exactly solving the $k$-means objective is NP-hard, we instead find the solution of an $(1+\ep)$-approximation of it \citep{kumar2004simple}.
+As shown in Section \ref{subsec:init}, such a trimming operation can significantly improve the concentration of $\bar A$, especially when the signal-to-noise ratio is low. {When $\{p_\ell\}_{\ell=1}^L$ are unknown, one can replace them with conservative estimators; see Section \ref{subappend:est_deg} for details.
+Alternatively, one can replace them with the sample average connecting probabilities but with a larger $\gamma$.} The second subtlety is a computational one: since exactly solving the $k$-means objective is NP-hard, we instead find the solution of an $(1+\ep)$-approximation of it \citep{kumar2004simple}.
 Specifically, letting $U\in \bbR^{n\times 2}$ be the top two eigenvectors of $\tau(\bar A)$, we seek for $(\hat Z, \hat X)$ such that

 where the the minimum is over all $n\times 2$ assignment matrix $Z$ (i.e., each row of $Z$ is a canonical basis of $\bbR^2$) and all $2\times 2$ matrix $X$.
 The initial estimator $\btz^{\star} = \tzzz{\ell}$ is then taken to be the clustering induced by $\hat Z$.